stg7/dash_encoder/README.md

 ## usage

-simply run `./dash_encoder.py --help` to get some initital help. usually you just need to run `./dash_encoder.py <videofile>` to create the corresponding DASH parts.
+simply run `./dash_encoder.py --help` to get some initital help. usually you just need to run `./dash_encoder.py <videofile>` to create the corresponding DASH files (segments and manifest).

 ## hints/notes